Tuesday, January 06, 2009 Detailed Auto Topics

 Answer

-It would be unusual for a vehicle with 66,000 miles to need struts.
-It is also very unusual to hear a worn strut would offer any difficulty in alignment.
-The offer to wave the alignment charge also sounds very suspect, in my opinion, you can bet the cost is built in.
+I find it unusual for a vehicle with 66,000 miles to need struts.
+This is more suspicious, with no symptoms of a problem.
+Worn struts will normally cause a bouncy ride, noise on bumps or some noticeable symptom.
+They do not cause difficulty in alignment, generally.
+The offer to wave the alignment charge also sounds very suspect.
+Often the cost is simply hidden, in the price.
 I would definitely seek a professional opinion from a trustworthy shop.

-What is important to realize is that many things can be called "replacing struts".
-For instance there are struts that are not as good when new as the originals are with 120,000 miles.
-You may be removing a better product than you are installing.
-These cost about 1/10 the cost of the originals and create a substantial profit for the shops that use them.
+It is also important to note that the meaning of "replacing struts" can vary considerably.
+For example, struts come in many price and quality levels.
+Some are not as good when new as the originals are with 120,000 miles.
+The part installed, may not be as good as the one removed.
+Cheap struts cost a fraction of the originals and produce a substantial profit for the shops that use them.

-These items have higher failure rates than the struts themselves and can be replaced for no additional labor when the struts are out.
-Not replacing these often results in the job having to be done over after a short while and at much greater cost.
+These items have higher failure rates than the struts themselves.
+Often, they produce the symptoms mistaken as bad struts.
+Replacement requires no additional labor, when the struts are out.
+Leaving worn parts will result in the job having to be done over, in a short while.

 Post or Read Comments (0)